 I am Flavie, I have been a Normander for several generations.
 At an early age, I listened to the stories of my grandparents, who were children during the occupation and liberation.
 Now an adult, listening to and sharing these stories has become a duty for me.
 I travelled around the United States for several months to interview American veterans of the Second World War, a project led by WW2 Veterans’ Memories.
-After several years as a guide at the Airborne Museum in Sainte-Mère-Eglise, I am currently working in a musuem about the Landing in Normandy and for Normandy Discovery Tours.
+After several years as a guide at the Airborne Museum in Sainte-Mère-Eglise, I was then the communication officer of the Utah Beach D-Day Landing Museum and I finally decided to share you my passion and our common history through Normandy Discovery Tours.
 I have also been volunteering at the WWII International Museum near Boston since 2017.
 It is with great pleasure that I will introduce you to the historical Normandy of 1944 through many true stories.

 Thomas and Flavie are two young Normans who have been passionate about the history of the Second World War since their earliest childhood.
 In order to pass on the Memory of the Normandy D-Day Landing to the new generations, our guides adapt their visits, making them immersive and enjoyable.